tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 I chuckled, shaking my head.
 I never understood how Kiril could live that long and stay so disgustingly naïve.
 But he was my friend, and it's not like had many of them left.
 So, humoring him was the least I could do.

-The paper was fragile and threatened to crumble to dust any moment.
+The paper was fragile and old.
 The handwriting looked quaint – very neat and fancy.
 The letters reminded those old Pre-Revolution writings.
 The Old Believers who used to live here maybe?

 It took some effort to read it.
-I’ve already knew what I'd find.
 Kiril stared at me intently, expecting a reaction.
 Did he think I’d join him in the excitement of discovering some dark hidden truth?

 The moment I turned the first page, my hand stopped.
 The tingling in the back of my head returned.
-Some primal instinct told me there was a cold gaze laid on me.
-Slowly, I turned my face toward the tiny window.
-Kiril did the same, and we saw a face in the empty window.
+Some primal instinct told me that we had been watched.
+Slowly, I turned my gaze toward the entrance of the hut.
+Kiril did the same.

+In the tiny window we saw a face.

 It looked malnourished and small, like the face of a little kid.
 Pale skin clung tightly to the skull like a leather mask a size too small.
 Two wide eyes with tiny black dots instead of the pupils.
 And impossibly wide smile.
 The creature grinned literally ear to ear, like a freakish toad, showing us a row of human teeth.
 The bastard stared at us never blinking once – I could see the excitement and some perverted playfulness on its face.
 The dots in its eyes wandered from me to Kiril and back, as if it was deciding whom it liked more.
 My blood froze.
 My limbs refused to obey no matter how loud I mentally screamed at myself.
 The thing then raised something clutched in its clawed hand – a bloodied piece of someone’s leg with a Kirza boot on it.
 The creature opened its mouth wide and began to chew, crunching and chomping the leg with pure undiluted happiness.
 Blood and pieces of meat and fabric fell down.
 It tore one of the toes off with its teeth and continued munching looking straight at Kiril with terrifying joy.